PagerDuty Slack Integration: Automatically Open a Slack Channel for Incidents

 Now we need a channel for posting the notification that the incident channel has been created.
 Typically this is the same channel where you have your regular incident notifications sent to.

 Finally, the big decision.
 To use a channel or a thread.
 What ever you decide we have got you covered.

 Congrats you’ve just made your incident management process significantly better!
 Your Feed is set up and new incident events will create a Slack Channel or thread.
 Give it a try.

 Once the incident is opened and then acknowledged the channel is created.
 The notifications for the incident from the Feed will now provide a button to jump right to that channel.
 The notification channel will also have a message with the channel details.

 When you are all done working on the incident you can easily archive the channel by typing the following in the channel.
 This also let’s RigD know that the incident is done and to generate a digest of the incident activity.

 There were many benefits mentioned earlier in regards to opening a Slack channel or thread per incident.
 So assuming we want to do that let’s look at the benefit of using RigD vs doing it manually, as we did with our other series parts.
 Opening the channel through RigD takes just 4 seconds as compared to about 20 seconds when creating the channel manually.
 As with our previous two examples it’s not a massive amount of time on it’s own, but it adds up.
-Using our same 7 major incidents a month and $5,600 cost per minute we end up with a savings from using RigD of $10,453.
-So after performing just three of the simpler tasks of incident management we have reached a total monthly cost without RigD of $54,879 vs just $11,106 and setting all three up takes less than 10 minutes.
+We will use the figures from the Rand Group report ,$5,600 cost per minute of downtime for an enterprise, and 20,483 incidents and 14 outages from the PagerDuty ROI study.
+This results in $20,907 in outage avoidance and 91 hours of time back.

 Keep an eye out for the next part of our series which covers automating the incident update process.
 Also please do share your comments or questions so we can keep making incident response easier and faster.